This homemade fishball sauce is the perfect dip for all your Filipino street foods. Pair this with lumpia, fish balls, squid balls, and more!

 Soy sauce: this will add that savory component to our sauce.
 For more authenticity, I’d suggest going for a popular Filipino brand, such as Datu Puti or Marca Piña.

-Brown sugar: you can replace this with regular white sugar if you happen to be looking for the next best substitute.
-You’ll want to adjust the sweetness of the sauce according to your tastes since it’s all up to personal preferences how sweet or savory you want your dip to be.
+Brown sugar: You can adjust the sweetness of the sauce according to your tastes since it’s all up to personal preference how sweet or savory you want your dip to be.

-Garlic, shallots: some people will oppose adding aromatics into this sauce, but I honestly think it adds a greater depth to the overall flavors of it.
-Most of the flavors from these aromatics will be released during the simmering stage, so don’t skip that step.
+Garlic, shallots: Some people will oppose adding aromatics into this, but I honestly think it adds a greater depth of flavor and complexity to the overall sauce.

-Vinegar: I like to add a splash of vinegar into my fish ball sauce to add some brightness and acidity.
+Cane Vinegar: I like to add a splash of vinegar into my fish ball sauce to add some brightness and acidity.
 This helps tremendously in to balance out those rich, savory flavors of the street food.
+You can purchase cane vinegar in most Filipino/Asian groceries.

 Instructions